smashingboxes/taperole/README.md

 ```

 ### Custom roles
-You can write app specific roles in the roles files storred in the `roles` directory
+You can write app specific roles in the roles files stored in the `roles` directory

 You must then specify the roles you want to use in `omnibox.yml` or `deploy.yml`